mimon/ogre-next/Docs/src/SettingUpOgre/SettingUpOgre_macOS.md

 and then
 ```
-doxygen html.cfg
+doxygen Doxyfile
 ```

-Doc files should now be located at `sdk/Docs/api/index.html` or whatever the `OUTPUT_DIRECTORY` is set to in `/html.cfg`.
+Doc files should now be located at `sdk/Docs/api/index.html` or whatever the `OUTPUT_DIRECTORY` is set to in `/Doxyfile`.